LoadingByte/nexus3-exporter/README.md

 * `-h` shows a help page.
 * `-o output_dir` specifies the directory where to store the downladed assets.
 If none is provided, the repository name will be used as the name of the output directory.
+* `-u username` specifies an HTTP Basic Auth username.
+You will be prompted for the password.
 * `-n` disables the SHA-1 hash verification of downloaded assets.

 Example call: